 Medical professionals will administer prescription medications and IVs as necessary to combat dehydration.
 Most importantly, they can identify major problems and deliver emergency care whenever problems arise.

 To beat addiction safely and permanently, home remedies for drug detox won’t be the answer.
-Call 866-294-5306 to learn about Serenity House Detox and how our quality care can be the key to your brighter, healthier and more promising future.
+Call 866-294-5306 to learn about Serenity House Detox & Recovery and how our quality care can be the key to your brighter, healthier and more promising future.